Financial Accounting Test Answers

 The normal balance for equity accounts:

-Are positive if the company reported a profit in the latest year
+Are positive if the company reported a profit in

 Are equal to Assets + Liabilities